in the UK for student satisfaction

 The course is delivered through seminars, workshops, tutorials, computer labs, physical labs and project practical time.
 You will reinforce your theoretical learning with practical engineering tasks and have the opportunity to debate and discuss your experiences with peers in interactive seminars and tutorials.

 All assessments are case based involve individual, team work, report and presentations, promoting communication skills.

 You will study a selection of core and optional modules in each year.
-Each module is worth a number of credits and you will study 360 credits throughout your degree.
 Each module is delivered differently, depending on its content and focus of study.